'Biblical' insect swarms spur Oregon push to fight pests

 The U.S. government’s grasshopper suppression program dates back to the 1930s, and USDA’s Animal and Plant Health Inspection Service (APHIS) has sprayed millions of acres with pesticides to control outbreaks since the 1980s.

-APHIS National Policy Director William Wesela said the agency sprayed 807,000 acres (326,581 hectares) of rangeland across seven Western states in 2021.
-So far this year, it has received requests for treatment in Oregon, Idaho, Montana, Utah, Nevada and Arizona, according to Jake Bodart, its State Plant Health Director for Oregon.
+APHIS national policy director William Wesela said the agency sprayed 807,000 acres of rangeland across seven Western states in 2021.
+So far this year, it has received requests for treatment in Oregon, Idaho, Montana, Utah, Nevada and Arizona, according to Jake Bodart, its state plant health director for Oregon.

 In a 2019 risk assessment APHIS recognized the main insecticide used, diflubenzuron, remains “a restricted use pesticide due to its toxicity to aquatic invertebrates,” but said risks are low.

 But environmental groups oppose the program.
-Last month, the Xerces Society for Invertebrate Conservation and the Center for Biological Diversity (CBD) sued APHIS in the U.S. District Court in Portland.
+Last month, the Xerces Society for Invertebrate Conservation and the Center for Biological Diversity sued the Animal and Plant Health Inspection Service in the U.S. District Court in Portland.
 In their filing, they accuse APHIS of harming rangeland ecosystems and not adequately informing the public about treatment areas.

 They also allege the agency violated the National Environmental Policy Act by not assessing all the alternatives to pesticides or analyzing the cumulative effects of the program.